Quranic Linguistics Institute

 What level of proficiency is attained after completing QL3?

-After successful completion of QL3, the student should be able to perform linguistic analysis of the Quran as well as understand most modern and classical commentaries (tafaseer) of the Quran.
-The QL series helps gain a deeper understanding of Hadeeth and Arabic literature.
-Furthermore, QL series also serves as a necessary pre-requisite for academic study of all Islamic disciplines including Fiqh, Usul al-Fiqh, Aqida, etc. إن شاء الله
+Upon successful completion of QL3, the student should be able to perform linguistic analysis of the Quran as well as understand most modern and classical commentaries (tafaseer) of the Quran.

 I’m an intermediate/advanced Arabic student.
 Do I still need QL?